thinktomorrow/package-docs/src/guidelines/gtm.md

 - create a page view trigger
 - select all pages

+## Custom JS/HTML tags

+To implement pure html/js snippets like hotjar/smartlook/hubspot/etc we can create a tag for that as well.

+Create a new tag and select Custom HTML.

+Input the custom tag here and select a trigger.
+Most often you will want this to trigger on every page but you may want to change this based on your needs.

 ## GA event tracking

+There are multiple ways to implement event tracking using GTM and analytics.
+We list a few ways that we use the most here.
+### Basic event tracking

 Setting up basic event tracking as fairly easy using GTM.
+We would use this way of tracking if the following applies:
+- don't have access or don't want to change the codebase
+- classes on the elements you want to track are unique enough

-Create a 'Google Analytics - Universal Analytics' tag.
+If these are the case we can start by creating a 'Google Analytics - Universal Analytics' tag.
 Select 'Event' as the track type.

 Next you can fill in the tracking parameters.